jedinym/sqc-text/main.typ

 #pagebreak()
 = Conclusion
-In this thesis, we aimed to reimplement parts of the PDB validation pipeline to improve the throughput of structure validation.
+In this thesis, we aimed to reimplement parts of the PDB validation pipeline to improve the throughput of structure validation and allow local deployment.
 By utilizing modern cloud technologies, we developed an easily scalable solution hosted in the _MetaCentrum_ virtual organization, that can be simply accessed using a Python library.
-Additionally, the service defines an output schema, which makes it easy to take advantage of.
-The deployment is fully automated and
+Additionally, the service defines an output schema, facilitating its use.
+The deployment is fully automated and can be easily extended to other _Kubernetes_ clusters.

 == Future plans
-// TODO: higher project quota, automatic scaling, REST API Describe stuff that's missing or can be improved.
+Even though the implemented solution offers practical validation of structures, there are several ares that could be improved in the future.
+Notably, the service only utilizes one validation tool.
+Adding more validation tools has the potential to make the tool the one-stop shop for high throughput validations.
+Additionally, allowing users to specify versions of reference data to use would significantly enhance the replicability of validations.

 #pagebreak()